- What’s a Beard Transplant?

 Book your Miami Beard Transplant Consult Today

 If you have struggled to grow a thick beard and are interested in learning more about how a beard transplant may help you look and feel more masculine, it is in your best interest to schedule a private consultation with expert hair transplant surgeon Dr. Anthony Bared.
 You can call us at 305-666-1774 or fill out our handy online contact form to schedule your appointment.
-We look forward to helping you in your beard transplant journey at our Miami or Tampa locations!
+We look forward to helping you in your beard transplant journey at our Miami location!